 Welcome fren!
 Bitcoin privacy is always a huge struggle for beginners.

-That’s why for our free piece this month, we’re providing a beginners guide to Bitcoin privacy for everyone.
+That’s why we’re providing a full series of privacy guides for everyone starting with this beginners guide to Bitcoin privacy.
 If you’re in the Advanced or Expert levels already then you’ll know most of this.
 But.
 If you’re new here then you must read this article before doing anything related to Bitcoin (it’ll save you a crap ton of grief in the future).

 First let’s dig a bit deeper into the main question on your mind.